Leicester Mercury: Early history

-By February 1878, rising circulation meant the Mercury had outgrown its offices, and the paper made the short move to 21, St Martin's, the former Borough Public Offices.
-A new press was installed, which quadrupled production capacity.

-In 1889, the Mercury relocated to a building in Albion Street which would be the paper's home for 77 years.
-It was bought for £4,900 and was fitted with a fire bell linked to the one at the fire brigade's base in Bowling Green Street.
+By February 1878, following an increased circulation, Mercury moved to 21, St Martin's, the former Borough Public Offices.
+A new press was installed, quadrupling production capacity.
+In 1889, Mercury relocated to an Albion Street building where the paper remained for the next 77 years.
+The building was bought for £4,900 and was fitted with a fire bell linked to the one at the fire brigade's base in Bowling Green Street.
 The brigade reserved a seat on their fire engine for a Mercury reporter.